 Background

 Jan Olbracht used the pretext of organizing a crusade against the Ottomans while his true aim was to install his brother on the Moldavian throne.
-Stefan allowed the Polish army to march deep into Moldavia before springing the ambush.
+Stefan allowed the Polish army to march deep into Moldova before springing the ambush.

-Campaign: Polish Invasion of Moldavia 1497
+Campaign: Polish Invasion of Moldova 1497

 Forces Engaged

-Cosmin Forest - Stephen the Great's Oak
+Historical photograph relating to the Battle of Codrii Cosminului (Battle of Cosmin Forest) (1497): Cosmin Forest - Stephen the Great's Oak

 Cosmin Forest - Stephen the Great's Oak (c.
 2009) — Kogayonon at Romanian Wikipedia.
 Public domain.